 Each year, the Board evaluates its performance against criteria that it has determined are important to its success.
-One or more of the following topics may be considered during such evaluations: financial oversight, risk oversight, succession planning, executive compensation, strategic planning, corporate governance, oversight of sustainability issues (including climate change), ethics and compliance and Board composition and structure.
+The following topics may be considered during such evaluations: board responsibilities (including financial oversight, risk oversight, succession planning, executive compensation, strategic planning, corporate governance, oversight of sustainability issues (including climate change) and ethics and compliance), board composition, board structure and board culture.
 The Board then considers the results of the evaluation and identifies steps to enhance its performance.